 The Bottlenose Dolphin Research Institute BDRI is a marine science and education centre committed to conserving the diversity and integrity of marine life to meet the needs of current and future generations.
 To meet this aim BDRI researchers carry out field research projects and provide scientific and educational support.

 Bottlenose Dolphins (Tursiops truncatus), are protected by European law, but in order to develop effective protection guidelines, education and research is necessary to find out much more about the dolphins, and the pressures they face.
-The Bottlenose Dolphin Research Institute (BDRI) in Sardinia ( Italy ), concentrates its efforts on the study of these animals because they are predators at the top of their food chain.
+The Bottlenose Dolphin Research Institute (BDRI) in Galicia ( Spain ), concentrates its efforts on the study of these animals because they are predators at the top of their food chain.
 Their well-being therefore provides an excellent indication of the health of the entire ecosystem on which they, and we, depend.

 There are many groups claiming to support research on dolphins and these claims are often enough to attract considerable financial support from a well-meaning public.
 However, many of these organizations actually do very little or no marine mammals research.